yoshuawuyts/wassette/README.md

 ## Installation

-For Linux and macOS, you can install Wassette using the provided install script:
+For Linux (including Windows Subsystem for Linux) and macOS, you can install Wassette using the provided install script:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/microsoft/wassette/main/install.sh | bash